 Growing of plant products for producing biofuels.

-Commercial breeding and training of horses, including training for racing as well as stock horses.
+Commercial breeding and training of equines, including training for racing as well as stock horses.
 A finding must be made, based upon evidence, that the primary function of the operation is commercial horse breeding or training for sale, and this is the source of revenue or income to the cover the cost(s) of the operation pursuant to the California Department of Conservation – Equine Industry Policy.

 Fiber for basket-making and related commercial purposes.